fastprof-hep/fastprof/docs/source/tutorials/limit_setting/limit_setting.rst

 .. code-block:: console

-  python -i ../utils/plot_valid.py -m model_mX2000.json -s Signal -b 58
+  python -im plot_valid -m model_mX2000.json -s Signal -b 58

 This performs the comparison for the specified model (the variations are taken by default from the file with the same name, except for `_validation` appended before the extension), and considers impacts on sample `Signal` in bin 58, corresponding to the peak of the signal.
-The result is shown below on the left, and the same for the `Background` sample on the right:
+The result is as follows:

 .. image:: outputs/model_mX2000-Signal-bin_58.png
-    :width:  49%
+    :width:  70%
+    :align:  center

+and the following for the `Background` sample:

 .. image:: outputs/model_mX2000-Background-bin_58.png
-    :width:  49%
+    :width:  70%
+    :align:  center

 The variations in the original model are shown as dots, while those in the `fastprof` model are shown as lines.
 In each case the purple dot corresponds to the nominal yield (no variation), while the samples in red are the ones used to build the variations in the `fastprof` model.
 The two lines correspond to the fully linear impacts used for minimization, shown in the dotted red line, and the exponential form used to evaluate the likelihood (which avoids producing negative yields), shown in the solid blue line.
 In the ideal case, both lines should pass very close to all the points.